 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Amsterdam might have one of the most underrated pub scenes in Europe.
 Most people immediately think of Dublin or London for a classic pub environment, but Amsterdam’s brown cafés are just on par with any other historic, big cities in the world.
 I’ve made it a point to try nearly every brown café in Amsterdam.

-First off, a brown café (or brown bar or brown pub) is just a traditional Dutch pub that typically serves traditional Dutch snacks and tasty drinks, including cold beers on tap, spirits, and wines.
-However, if you prefer, there’s always traditional coffee or tea as an alternative.
+First, a brown café (or brown bar or brown pub) is just a traditional Dutch pub that typically serves traditional Dutch snacks and tasty drinks, including cold beers on tap, spirits, and wines.
+However, if you prefer, traditional coffee or tea is always an alternative.

 Brown pubs are a quintessential part of Amsterdam life.
-These traditional bars/cafés are known for their dark, cozy interiors, made darker by years of cigarette and cigar smoke along with wood-built interiors.
+These traditional bars/cafés are known for their dark, cozy interiors, made darker by years of cigarette and cigar smoke and wood-built interiors.

-Every Amsterdammer has their own favorite brown café and it is clear to see why.
-A cozy brown café is a must-visit during any trip to Amsterdam (or anywhere else in the Netherlands for that matter).
+Every Amsterdammer has their favorite brown café, and it is clear to see why.
+A cozy brown café is a must-visit during any trip to Amsterdam (or anywhere else in the Netherlands, for that matter).

 The Best Brown Cafés in Amsterdam, Netherlands